Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Introduction

-In this paper, we focus on a vaccine mandate targeting students graduating from high-school in Western Australia (WA) and study its effect on vaccine uptake.
-Thanks to administrative records linking date-of-birth, location, and census data on school attendance to the universe of first-dose COVID-19 vaccinations, we can leverage regression discontinuity designs that use the date of birth as a cutoff, precise at the month level.
-We take a standard (static) sharp regression discontinuity design (RDD) approach, and then a dynamic RDD approach.
-These allow us to capture, respectively, short- and long-run impacts, thus disentangling the pull-forward and the net effects on vaccine uptake.
+We address this question both empirically, via a regression discontinuity analysis of a vaccine mandate, and theoretically, by proposing a simple model of (first-dose) vaccination under a time-limited mandate and subject to present bias\textemdash exploring its implications both for our working example and time-limited mandates in general.
+Empirically, we study the effect of a low-coercion time-limited vaccine mandate on vaccine uptake and decompose this effect into the pull-forward and induction channels.
+Because the mandate targeted only students graduating from high-school in Western Australia (WA)\textemdash conditioning on vaccination their access to a large-scale, national graduation celebration\textemdash and WA has strict school-age laws, we are able to identify these effects via regression discontinuity designs, which we apply to rich administrative data.
+These WA-wide administrative records link date-of-birth, location, and census data on school attendance to the universe of first-dose COVID-19 vaccinations.
+We take a standard (static) sharp regression discontinuity design (RDD) approach and a dynamic RDD approach.
+These allow us to capture, respectively, short- and long-run impacts, thus disentangling the pull-forward and the induction effects on vaccine uptake.

-While the static RDD estimates the effect of the mandate at the mandated deadline for vaccinating, the dynamic RDD consists in running multiple RDDs over time, one per calendar day.
-In our dynamic analysis, we start on the date when the policy was first mentioned, 1 October 2021, and stop six months after the mandate deadline, set at 21 November 2021 (the deadline itself).
-We keep the same date-of-birth cutoff and one-year date-of-birth window in each RDD instance\textemdash making Year-12 students the treated units and Year-11 the control units\textemdash and estimate the standard errors via clustered multiplier bootstrap.

-The design of the mandate, the \textit{Leavers mandate}, is of independent interest for its features.
-It ruled that WA graduating students had to get their first COVID-19 vaccine jab to attend the annual popular post-graduation events in Dunsborough, WA, which sees about 9,000 students joining each year \citep{schoolies2025, WestAust_VaxMandateAnnounce2021}.
-This makes it a mandate with low coercion\textemdash as it excludes unvaccinated individuals from a single event\textemdash and offering time-limited non-monetary incentives.
-In comparison, mandates such as employment mandates or university-level mandates \citep{Acton2024} \textemdash conditioning employment or university attendance on vaccinating \textemdash are more coercive and longer-lasting, likely imposing lasting economic and psychological costs to the non-vaccinated, and potentially raising greater ethical issues and discontent among the general population.